 - Above 6,000 feet (1,829 meters) above sea level: increase processing time by 10 minutes.

-If processed in the water bath, the giardiniera is best consumed within 6 months but will keep for at least a year.
+If processed in the water bath, the giardiniera is best consumed within 6 months but will keep for up to a year.

 Enjoy!